NXVIM Cult leader combines elements of Scientology and Ayn Rand's objectivism .

 What I came to understand is that Raniere is not an original thinker.
 He is really a copyist, which is typical of LGATS,” Ross says referring to Large Group Awareness Trainings.
 (Another example of an LGAT is Landmark Forum.)
 “All Raniere did was combine elements of Scientology, the Landmark education seminar structure, Ayn Rand’s philosophy of objectivism, plus a mul

-• Posted by Andy 5 years, 9 months ago
+• Posted by 6 years, 11 months ago in reply to this comment.

 By making a self-contradictory "combination" made plausible through misrepresentation.
 But the article isn't the root of it; it simply quotes the spokesman for the supposed anti-cult organization.
 Look on its website and you find all kinds of recycled smears against Ayn Rand with no factual basis.
 One page claims to be "information The Cult Education Institute has gathered about Ayn Rand and Objectivism" -- consisting of a small collection of articles among the worst smears and misrepresentations, and nothing else.